TrustedCircles/cordova-plugin-fcm/README.md

-This repo is a fork of this great project for our needs, which include (only for android for now):
+This repo is a fork of this great project for our needs, which include:
-- Analytics support.
+- Analytics support (android).
-- Receive GPS locations depending on notifications received.
+- Receive GPS locations depending on notifications received (ios and android).
-- Check for Google Play Services availability and usability.
+- Check for Google Play Services availability and usability (android).

-It also includes pull requests from other users to fix some problems and support for deliver multiple notifications to the webview, which is not supported by the original plugin (we'll post a pull request in the coming months, just in case someone wil be interested on it).

 ---